jayng9663/MPD-Album-Art/README.md

 # MPD-album-art
-A simple bash shell script to show mpd album art in terminal
+A simple bash shell script to show MPD album art in the terminal.

+It will automatically centers the album art and fills any remaining space with transparency (alpha channel) when the album art is smaller than the target (ALBUM_SIZE) size.

 ## Required
 - `mpc`